Robert Bagod: Family

 His eldest son and heir, Sir Robert Bagod the younger (died c.
 1330), was, like his father, a knight who served as High Sheriff of County Limerick and a justice of the Common Pleas.
 The younger Robert resigned or was dismissed from the Bench in about 1324.
 Two of Sir Robert's grandsons, Thomas and Hervey, were also High Court judges.
+Thomas was probably the Thomas Bagod who owned the lands which later became the site of Merrion Castle in the 1330s.